Chammar37/NBA-Analytics/README.md

 # NBA Data Analysis
-### Project.pdf shows the findings of this project.
+### Please read through Project.pdf to see our findings from this project.

 This respository analyzes the data gathered from the NBA website of players and different teams to evaluates their progress throughout the different seasons.